lorenzotomada/NS_continuation/tutorial.md

 ## `setup_dofs` and `setup_system`
 These two functions have the goal of setting up the dofs and the system (i.e. by creating a sparsity pattern object).
 While they are mostly based on step 57, some modifications based on the [unsteady Navier-Stokes script](https://www.dealii.org/current/doxygen/deal.II/code_gallery_time_dependent_navier_stokes.html) in the `deal.II` code gallery are introduced in order to ensure that the code can run in parallel.

+As in step 57, we reorder DOFs in such a way that the ones related to velocity precede the ones related to pressure.
 ```cpp
   template <int dim>
   void NS<dim>::setup_dofs()